cursor

 LIST is a formatter for BASIC program listings to improve program readability.
 By default, the output is directed to the screen, but you can change the program to output to a printer.
 The output of this program is read only; you can read the nicely-formatted listing while the original BASIC program remains undisturbed in RAM.

-LIST program will insert spaces into the output, right-align line numbers, and replace control codes with readable equivalents.
+Running the LIST program will output a program listing with inserted spaces, right-aligned line numbers, and control codes replaced with readable equivalents.

 Screenshot of instructions for the CEDPR application.